lorentzo/IntroductionToComputerGraphics/projects/renderer_ray_tracing/readme.md

 Ray equation `P(t) = ray_origin + t * ray_direction` is combined with sphere equation for analytic solution.

 Steps:
-1. Create `hit_sphere()` function which accepts sphere `center`, `radius` and `ray`
+1. Create Sphere `class` which defines constructor accepting sphere information: `origin` and `radius` and `color`.
-2. Inside `hit_sphere()` calculate if `ray` hits sphere
+2. Add `hit_sphere()` function to Sphere class which accepts `ray` and  calculates if `ray` hits sphere.
-3. If `ray` hits the sphere then calculate point of intersection.
+- If `ray` hits the sphere then calculate point of intersection and normal in intersection.
-4. If ray hits the sphere then calculate normal in intersection point
-5. `hit_sphere()` returns the information if ray hits the sphere and intersection context: intersection point, normal sphere color.
+- `hit_sphere()` returns the information if ray hits the sphere and intersection context: intersection point, normal in intersection point and sphere color.
-6. Create Sphere `class` which contains sphere information: origin and radius as well `hit_sphere()` function.
-7. Create at least 5 spheres with different positions and sizes in 3D scene visible to camera.
+3. Create at least 5 spheres with different positions, sizes and colors in 3D scene visible to camera.
 This list of spheres will represent objects in 3D scene.
-8. For every camera ray, test for intersection all sphere objects in 3D scene.
+4. For every camera ray, test for intersection all sphere objects in 3D scene.
 If ray intersects sphere object, assign sphere color to pixel for which this ray is generated.
-9. Run the program and store image.
+5. Run the program, store image and document steps.

 Help:
 * https://raytracing.github.io/books/RayTracingInOneWeekend.html, chapter 5: Adding a Sphere